 If you are a lover of ketchup, we've come up with a recipe for sugar-free ketchup that tastes AMAZING and lasts for weeks in the refrigerator so you can make a big batch of it, throw it into a container, and use it whenever you want some extra flavor with your meal!

-This recipe is paleo, Whole30 compliant, vegan, vegetarian, gluten-free, and, of course, sugar-free!
+This recipe is paleo, Whole30 compliant, gluten-free, grain-free, dairy-free, vegan, vegetarian, and, sugar-free!

 Prep time: 10 mins